AlternativeInvesting.com

 Cadre is a targeted real-estate growth and income play where returns depend on institutional-quality deal selection, sponsor execution, and patient capital.

-Cadre only makes sense if the structure, fee load, and hold period line up with the way you are actually trying to make money.
+Cadre is worth considering if the access rules, return case, and hold period line up with the way you are actually trying to make money.

 Trust notes